kaunel85/ong-bylaws/bylaws.md

      1. Active
      2. Alumni
      3. Outside tenants (First Come First Serve)
-     4. Scotia Phi has the final discretion on all tenants.
+     4. The House Corporation has the final discretion on all tenants.

 105. Terms of rent and the lease are to be negotiated between the tenants and the House Corporation appointed representative.